vana1219/weatherApp/README.md

 # WeatherApp
-# Here is how can get the API Key
+# Here is How to get the API Key
 First, Go to this website: https://openweathermap.org/api Register your account